Fafnir - 42 Draconis

 Fafnir visual magnitude is 4.82.
-Because of its moderate brightness, Fafnir should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, Fafnir should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of Fafnir

 Fafnir is situated close to the northern celestial pole and, as such, it is visible for most part of the year from the northern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of Fafnir are provided in the following table:

 The simplified sky map below shows the position of Fafnir in the sky:

 Fafnir - 42 Draconis is circumpolar and transits at 07:47 UTC (altitude: 75.9°)

 Distance of Fafnir from the Sun and relative movement

 Fafnir is distant 317.12 light years from the Sun and it is moving far from the Sun at the speed of 32 kilometers per second.